JaKooLit/Debian-Hyprland/README.md

 #### 💫 SDDM and GTK Themes offered

 - If you opted to install SDDM theme, here's the [LINK](https://github.com/JaKooLit/simple-sddm-2) which is a modified fork of [LINK](https://github.com/Keyitdev/sddm-astronaut-theme)
 - If you opted to install GTK Themes, Icons, here's the [LINK](https://github.com/JaKooLit/GTK-themes-icons).
 This also includes Bibata Modern Ice cursor.

-#### 🔔 NOTICE TO NVIDIA OWNERS ###
+#### 🔔 NOTICE TO NVIDIA OWNERS

-- By default it is installing the latest and newest nvidia drivers.
-If you have an older nvidia-gpu (GTX 800 series and older), check out nvidia-debian website [LINK](https://wiki.debian.org/NvidiaGraphicsDrivers) and edit nvidia.sh in install-scripts directory to install proper gpu driver
+- By default it is installing the latest and newest **proprietary** NVIDIA drivers.
+If you have an older NVIDIA GPU (GTX 800 series and older), check out nvidia-debian website [LINK](https://wiki.debian.org/NvidiaGraphicsDrivers) and edit nvidia.sh in install-scripts directory to install proper gpu driver
-- If you have nvidia, and wanted to use proprietary drivers, uninstall nouveau first (if installed).
-This script will be installing proprietary nvidia drivers and will not deal with removal of nouveau.
+- If you have NVIDIA, and wanted to use proprietary drivers, uninstall nouveau first (if installed).
+- This script will install proprietary NVIDIA and will not deal with removal of nouveau.

+## > NOTE: If you have new NVIDIA GPUs, RTX5000+ then do **NOT** install these drivers!!
+Newer GPUs require the open drivers

+> Install those first, before installing Hyprland

 - NVIDIA users / owners, after installation, check [`THIS`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Notes_to_remember#--for-nvidia-gpu-users)

 > [!IMPORTANT]
-> If you wish to use the nouveau driver (installed by default in Debian), be sure to not select "Nvidia" in the installation options.
+> If you wish to use the nouveau driver (installed by default in Debian), be sure to not select "NVIDIA" in the installation options.
+> See note above about new NVIDIA GPUs.

 > If you select this option, the NVIDIA installer part will attempt to blacklist nouveau; while Hyprland will still be installed, it will skip blacklisting nouveau if you don't select the NVIDIA option.

 ## ✨ Auto clone and install
->

 > [!CAUTION]
 > If you are using FISH SHELL, DO NOT use this function.
-Clone and run install.sh instead
+Clone and run `install.sh` instead

 - you can use this command to automatically clone the installer and ran the script for you
 - NOTE: `curl` package is required before running this command